b. 27/03/1820 Carrickfergus, Ireland. d. 04/06/1882 London

 Daniel Cambridge is buried in an unmarked grave in St Nicholas' Churchyard, Plumstead.
 This is a plaque at National Memorial Arboretum

-Daniel Cambridge's medals including his VC on display at the Royal Artillery Museum, Woolwich (Jan 2015).
+Daniel Cambridge's medals including his VC on display at the Royal Artillery Museum, Woolwich (Thomas Stewart).

 RA Chapel, Woolwich